Developing a stratified beef enterprise – a focus on Beef Shorthorn genetics

 600 Scotch Mule ewes

 Stocking with native breeds was the natural choice for Sir Michael and Lady Sally Nairn when they decided to reintroduce cattle to Balnabroich back in 2010 after a long period when sheep had dominated the farming scene in Strathardle.
-The Beef Shorthorn cross Highland has since proved to be the preferred functional suckler cow within the farm’s stratified system; Balnabroich also is developing an upcoming pedigree Beef Shorthorn herd whilst top of the pyramid is a small pedigree Highland fold.
+The Beef Shorthorn cross Highland has since proved to be the preferred functional suckler cow within the farm’s stratified system; Balnabroich is also developing an upcoming pedigree Beef Shorthorn herd whilst top of the pyramid is a small pedigree Highland fold.

 Despite its diversity, the stratified enterprise’s success is reflected in performance.
 Last year the four teams totalling 144 cows were scanned in calf, the vast majority calved over a six-week period and achieved 95% calved reared.